View Javadoc

 1031 * <p>

-1042 * Obtains input from a file and pushes
+1041 * Obtains input from stdin/filename-args and pushes

-1043 * input line and status code onto the stack.
+1042 * the input line and status code onto the stack without

 1044 * The input is partitioned into records based on the RS variable